jemmy512/book-notes/linux/linux-mem.md

         scan_start = true;
     }

-    /* Preferred point is in the top quarter of the scan space but take
+    /* Preferred point is in the top quarter (1/4) of the scan space but take
-     * a pfn from the top half if the search is problematic. */ distance = (cc->free_pfn - cc->migrate_pfn);
+     * a pfn from the top half(1/2) if the search is problematic. */ distance = (cc->free_pfn - cc->migrate_pfn);
     low_pfn = pageblock_start_pfn(cc->free_pfn - (distance >> 2));
     min_pfn = pageblock_start_pfn(cc->free_pfn - (distance >> 1));